bioexcel/bioexcel-exascale-co-design-benchmarks/GROMACS/README.md

 single version of one such kernel.
 It does so in a form suitable for running a single iteration in a CPU processor simulator without the prohibitive cost of running the full application in the simulator.
+This includes only the kernel codes itself, minimal input data and the GROMACS SIMD library.
+See kernel_microbenchmark/README.md for more details.